-- As far as it is just a thought I am okay with it.
-If it were to turn more than that then I would be concerned.
+- As far as it is just a thought, I am okay with it.
+If it were to turn out more than that, then I would be concerned.

-- As far as I know the movie has got excellent reviews from the film critics.
+- As far as I know, the movie has received excellent reviews from the film critics.

 The phrase is derived from the old English term “so fer as,” and its present form can be traced back to the early 16th century.
 The phrase is in actuality a preposition that refers to the verb “regarding” (something).